 Australia's COVID-19 vaccine program hasn't exactly gone to plan, with multiple setbacks slowing down the federal government's rollout.
 Here are the numbers.

 When playful footage of a jersey-clad Scott Morrison and 84-year-old World War II survivor Jane Malysiak rolling up their sleeves was broadcast across the country, Australians had every reason to be hopeful the coronavirus pandemic might be coming to an end.

 The prime minister declared it was a “historic day” for Australia as he “put his shoulder to the jab” to receive his first dose of the Pfizer vaccine on 21 February 2021.

-Australia had waited longer than other countries to start the rollout, told not to panic, assured the government had a comprehensive plan to vaccinate all eligible adults in Australia against COVID-19 by the end of October the same year.
+Australia had waited longer than other countries to start the rollout, told not to panic and assured the government had a comprehensive plan to vaccinate all eligible adults in Australia against COVID-19 by the end of October the same year.

-So where are we at now?
 The graph below shows the number of COVID-19 vaccination doses delivered in Australia and will be updated regularly.